lkasdorf/crdb_fee_calculator/README.md

 ### "Python not found"
 - Install Python 3.7 or higher
 - Make sure `python3` is available in PATH

+### "externally-managed-environment" Error (Ubuntu 22.04+)
+- This error occurs because Ubuntu prevents system-wide pip installations
+- The installation script automatically creates a virtual environment to solve this
+- If you encounter this error, use the provided `install.sh` script instead of manual pip installation

 ## License